 If the wei qi is not working well, you will frequently get colds and flu or hay-fever type symptoms.
 An essential part of building wei qi is to avoid too much sweating, which allows qi to leak from the body.
 However, if your wei qi is weak and you are feeling sick, then try eating fresh ginger to encourage warmth and sweating to release the flu, but try dry ginger between colds to build the wei qi.

 The Lungs connection with the skin and wei qi in TCM means that the skin reflects the condition of the Lungs, which needs to be strong enough to keep the wind out.
-In autumn, we can increase the amount of oil we eat to give the skin more protection.
+In autumn, we can increase the amount of oil we eat to give the skin more protection (click here to know about the skin products that helps to cure this condition).
 If the Lungs are strong, the skin will be lustrous and firm.

 TCM is based on recognizing patterns of relationship and interconnection – and recognizing concurrent levels of experience that are not merely physical, but may have emotional and spiritual dimensions as well.
 The emotion of grief is housed in the Lungs.
 If grief is repressed, it festers in the body and over time causes the Lungs to contract, which means the Lungs can’t extract sufficient qi from the air or distribute that qi around the body.
 This clogs up the Lungs and our wei qi, and our ability to defend ourselves is compromised.
 Along with deep breathing, meditation, counseling, and exercise, pungent foods may help clear grief by balancing the Lung qi.